SolaceLabs/solace-ai-connector/docs/configuration.md

 ### Log Configuration

->**Note:**
->This section details the now deprecated YAML based logging.
-It is recommended to instead use Python logging detailed [here](./logging.md).
+>It is recommended to use the INI-based logging configuration detailed [here](./logging.md) instead.
->YAML based logging has a lower precedence than the mentioned Python logging and will only function if Python logging is disabled.
+>Note that YAML-based logging has lower precedence than INI-based logging and will only be active when INI-based logging is disabled.
->YAML should be treated as a fallback and not as the intended way to configure logging.

 The `log` configuration section is used to configure the logging for the connector.
 It configures the logging behavior for stdout and file logs.
 It has the following keys: